 Kids love summer time!
 Kids love swimming!
 What could be more fun than summertime pool parties with their friends and family?
 Kids look forward to this time of year all long.
 In Texas, the intense heat can make hanging out at the pool all day really tempting.
 Mix that with ice cream, music, friends and your kids can be having the best summer ever.
 Kids together, getting close alongside the pool.
-What does that mean for head lice?
+What does this mean for head lice?
+Could swimming possibly be a risk for catching head lice?

 Can Swimming Spread Head Lice?